 If your device doesn’t boot after Installing Xposed framework, Install this framework remover zip & everything will be fine.

 Step 1.
-Download the given files at the end of the post & transfer it in your Internal memory/SDcard.
+Download the given files at from above & transfer it in your Internal memory/SD card.

 Step 3.
-After booting into recovery mode, Goto Install zip from SDcard (in CWM) or Install (in TWRP) & locate the Xposed framework file that you transferred in your device.
+After booting into recovery mode, Goto Install zip from SDcard (in CWM) or Install (in TWRP) & locate the downloaded Xposed framework zip that you transferred in your device.

 Step 4.
 Select the zip & Install.
 Wait for the Installation to complete.
 Now, Wipe Dalvik & System cache.
 Reboot your device.